top of page

 Martin is an enthusiastic science communicator, lecturer, author and professional astronomer utilizing astronomy, history, culture and science fiction as tools to encourage greater public understanding of science.

 He started his academic career as a lecturer in Astronomy for DACE at Swansea University in 1991 before becoming Senior Lecturer in Astronomy at the University of South Wales between 1999 and 2015.
-Martin is now a retired though he still takes an interest in Dark Sky Wales.
+Martin is now a retired though he still takes an interest in Dark Sky Wales ans assists them with public observing.
 He is Director of the Brecon Beacons Observatory and a Dark Sky Ambassador for the Brecon Beacons National Park.
 Martin is also a steering committee member of the Brecon Beacons International Dark Sky Reserve.
-He was selected by Cunard in 2019 to be an enrichment programme lecturer for their cruise ship fleet and in 2022 became a renaissance astronomy tour guide in Prague for New Scientist magazine .
+In 2019 he was selected by Cunard to be an enrichment programme lecturer for their cruise ship fleet and in 2022 became a renaissance astronomy tour guide in Prague for New Scientist magazine and a consulting astronomer on their Solar Eclipse tours.

-He was a founder member of NASA’s Astrobiology Institute Science Communication Group and is now a member of the NASA Astrobiology Science Communication Guild.
-Martin managed a multi-million pound ESF programme in Astrobiology for adult learners across Wales and he was also coordinator for ROSCOSMOS Russian Cosmonaut visits to the UK.
-In addition, he has been an adviser to several museum projects on the interface between science and science fiction, including exhibitions on the science of Star Trek and the Science of Aliens.
+Martin was a founder member of NASA’s Astrobiology Institute Science Communication Group and is now a member of the NASA Astrobiology Science Communication Guild.
+Between 2003 and 2008 he managed a multi-million pound ESF programme in Astrobiology for adult learners across Wales and was also coordinator for ROSCOSMOS Russian Cosmonaut visits to the UK.
+In addition, Martin has been an adviser to several museum projects on the interface between science and science fiction, including exhibitions on the science of Star Trek and the Science of Aliens.

 He was consultant to the University of Glamorgan computer graphics team on their development of the Alien Worlds multimedia tools, now available free at the iTunesU store which won the Alternative Learning Technologies second prize in 2008.
 He is also a regular contributor to the online science journal LabLit: the culture of science in fiction and fact.